Alien Movie Timeline Explained: All Alien Movies In Order, Chronologically And By Release Date

 As far as the adversarial structure of Alien Resurrection goes, the shadowy space military led by Dan Hedaya’s General Martin Perez is the human menace; with their scientific branch bringing Ripley-8 and the Queen Alien hybrid into being through cloning experiments.
 And while Weyland-Yutani’s thread is officially closed out, there’s still a synthetic friend to be had in Winona Ryder’s Call, a member of the team of bandits inadvertently helping the military with their Xenomorph experiments.

-What we’ve gone over so far is what constitutes the current run of Alien timeline history, as all six films are laid out in chronological order above.
-However, the Alien movie timeline runs a bit differently in our reality, which means it’s time to clarify how the series should run according to human history.
+What we’ve gone over so far is what constitutes the current run of Alien timeline history, as all of the pieces we know about in TV and film are laid out in chronological order above.
+However, the Alien movie timeline runs a bit differently in our reality, which means it’s time to clarify how the series should run according to human, and box office, history.

 Alien Movies Ordered By Release Date

 Thankfully, the story’s not so involved that it’s difficult to understand how things match up, no matter which way you decide to enjoy the Alien series.
-Should you be looking for a recommendation though, it would be safe to side with the chronological order, as they help flesh out events and themes that the franchise ultimately aims to portray throughout its entire run.
+Should you be looking for a recommendation, though, it would be safe to side with the story in chronological order, as they help flesh out events and themes that the franchise ultimately aims to portray throughout its entire run.

-And keep in mind, should Ridley Scott get to make another Alien prequel, planned to fit somewhere between Alien: Covenant and Alien, the bonds between the modern and classic era of the Alien timeline just might get even stronger.
-As it currently stands though, these are the definitive timelines to the Alien movies, so enjoy whichever way you see fit, and be careful next time you come across a field of giant, pulsating eggs.
+And, keep in mind, whether or not we actually get to see Ridley Scott’s full prequel vision fulfilled or totally dashed, the bonds between the modern and classic era of the Alien timeline just might get even stronger.
+As it currently stands, though, these are the definitive timelines to the Alien movies, so enjoy them whichever way you see fit, and be careful the next time you come across a field of giant, pulsating eggs.

 Mike Reyes is the Senior Movie Contributor at CinemaBlend, though that title’s more of a guideline really.
 Passionate about entertainment since grade school, the movies have always held a special place in his life, which explains his current occupation.
 Mike graduated from Drew University with a Bachelor’s Degree in Political Science, but swore off of running for public office a long time ago.
 Mike's expertise ranges from James Bond to everything Alita, making for a brilliantly eclectic resume.
 He fights for the user.